Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization: Related Work

-In~\cite{hogan2020tactile}, authors consider stabilization of a table-top manipulation task during online control.
-They consider a decomposition of the control task in object state control and contact state control.
-The contact state was detected using vision-based tactile sensors~\cite{donlon2018gelslim,li2020f}.
-As the task mostly required sticking contact for stability, the tactile feedback was designed to make corrections to push the system away from the boundary of friction cone at the different contact locations.
-However, the authors did not consider the problem of designing trajectories which can provide robustness to uncertainty.
-Furthermore, the authors only considered controlled sticking in~\cite{hogan2020tactile} which is, in general, easier than controlled slipping.
 Other previous works that study stable pivoting also consider sticking contact during pivoting using multiple points of contact~\cite{hou2018fast}.
 The problem in~\cite{hou2018fast} is inherently stable as the object is always in stable grasp.
 Furthermore, the authors do not consider any uncertainty during planning.
 Similarly, authors in~\cite{aceituno2020global} present a mixed integer programming formulation to generate contact trajectory given a desired reference trajectory for the object for several manipulation primitives.
 In contrast, this work proposes a bilevel optimization technique which maximizes the minimum margin from instability that the object experiences during an entire trajectory.
 Another related work is presented in~\cite{han2020local} where the authors study the feedback control during manipulation of a half-cylinder.
 The idea there is to design a reference trajectory and then use a local controller by building a funnel around the reference trajectory by linearizing the dynamics.
 The online control is computed by solving linear programs to locally track the reference trajectory.

 From the above discussion, we can arrive at the following conclusion.
 In contrast to most of the related work, this proposed work presents a novel formulation for two-point pivoting which requires slipping contact formation between the object and the environment.
 Furthermore, in comparison to most of the work on contact implicit trajectory optimization, we present a contact implicit bilevel optimization (CIBO) for robust trajectory optimization for manipulation.
 Even though this method is illustrated on a particular pivoting manipulation problem in this paper, the proposed optimization algorithm could be used for other robust manipulation problems based on the mechanics of the manipulation task.